-The Statement of Accounts summarises the Council's transactions for the financial year 2021/22 and its position at the year-end of 31 March 2022.
+The Statement of Accounts summarises the Council's transactions for the financial year 2023/24 and its position at the year-end of 31 March 2024.
 The Council is required to prepare an annual statement of accounts by the Accounts and Audit Regulations 2015, which those Regulations require to be prepared in accordance with proper accounting practices.
-These practices primarily comprise the Code of Practice on Local Authority Accounting in the United Kingdom 2021/22 (the Code), supported by International Financial Reporting Standards (IFRS).
+These practices primarily comprise the Code of Practice on Local Authority Accounting in the United Kingdom (the Code), supported by International Financial Reporting Standards (IFRS).

+The accounting concept of going concern assumes that the Council's functions and services will continue in operational existence for the foreseeable future.
+As local authorities cannot be created or dissolved without statutory prescription, they must prepare their accounts on a going concern basis.
 The accounting convention adopted in the Statement of Accounts is principally historical cost modified by the revaluation of certain categories of non-current assets and financial instruments.